← Back to Species Directory

 Species identity

-Calanus finmarchicus is a small drifting crustacean that feeds mainly on phytoplankton.
-It stores large amounts of energy as oil and is one of the most important prey species in Norwegian Current ecosystems.
+Calanus finmarchicus is a small calanoid copepod that drifts through the water column of the North Atlantic.
+It feeds mainly on phytoplankton, stores large amounts of energy as oil, and is one of the key links between spring blooms and fish, seabirds, and whales.

 Where it lives